 - Janet Dawe, The Mix

 - Jill Boynton, Church of Christ the Cornerstone

 The team welcomes new members.
-If you would like further information, please contact campaign leader Tess Price.
+If you would like further information, please contact the campaign leader.